see the real vietnam

 As the Thu Bon River began to silt up in the 19th century, the port was gradually overshadowed by nearby Da Nang.
 The town miraculously survived the ravages of the American War, and its remarkably preserved shop houses were declared as a UNESCO World Heritage site in 1999.

-The town is attracting travellers from around the world, who are drawn to the town’s famous architecture, fine dining and high-class tailors.
+The town is attracting travelers from around the world, who are drawn to the town’s famous architecture, fine dining and high-class tailors.

 My Son is a Hindu temple complex, located in the village of Duy Phú, in the administrative district of Duy Xuyên in Quang Nam province in Central Vietnam, 69km southwest of Da Nang, and approximately 10 km from the historic town of Tra Kieu.
 It comprises many Champa temples, in a valley roughly two kilometres wide, surrounded by two mountain ranges.